Skip to main content

 1. Departmental approval needed

-2. 1.
+3. 1.
 Please email compBSc@bcit.ca for departmental approval.
-Include your student number (A0#), course number (COMP__) and preferred CRN.
+Include your full name, student number (A0#), course number (e.g. COMP 7000), and CRN #.
 2. This is a BScACS course.
-3. BScACS program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.
+BScACS courses are also open to non-bachelor program students, if approval is granted by the BScACS Program Head.
+3. BScACS program students have up to seven (7) years to complete the program starting from the date of their first technical degree-level course or the date of acceptance to the BScACS program, whichever comes first.

 Status